mikkoi/env-dot/README.md

 ## DESCRIPTION

-More flexibility in how you manage and use your F<.env> file.
+More flexibility in how you manage and use your `.env` file.

 **Attn.
 Existing environment variables always take precedence to dotenv variables!**

 A dotenv variable (variable from a file) does not overwrite an existing environment variable.
 This is by design because a dotenv file is to augment the environment, not to replace it.